Sussumu/backoffice/README.md

 Launching in small steps is the best way to keep working.
 I envisioned these steps but they can change at any moment.

-1. A user should be able to insert a query and call it This one was successfully tested on the last commit.
-The most basic piece of this application is proved.
-You can store a query and call it.
+1. A user should be able to insert a query and call it The user can insert a query and call it, but without passing any parameters which is a shame.
+Doing that now!
-   Now it needs a bunch of tests and validations to certify that nothing is wrong.
-However, it's not the time to bulletproof the feature yet.
-   Since we can't verify the user's authenticity we also can't stop him from executing a query that removes him from the database, for example.

 2. API calls should join this equation